100 Sights in Moscow, Russia (with Map and Images)

 Show sight on map

-The Lopukhinykh Manor is a manor complex built at the end of the XVII century by Fyodor Lopukhin on the territory of the White City.
-In 1775-1776, the mansion was part of the temporary Prechistensky Palace, created to house the imperial court at the time of the celebration of the Kyuchuk-Kainarji peace with the Ottoman Empire.
-At that time, Grigory Potemkin, a favorite of Catherine II, lived in the building.
+The Lopukhin Estate is a manor complex built in the late 17th century by Fyodor Lopukhin on the territory of the White City.
+In 1775-1776, the mansion was part of the temporary Prechistensky Palace, created to house the imperial court at the time of the celebration of the Küçük-Kaynarji peace treaty with the Ottoman Empire.
+At that time, the building was home to Catherine II's favorite Grigory Potemkin.
 After the October Revolution, the site was transferred to the jurisdiction of the Cheka, and in the 1960s, a branch of the Museum of Marx and Engels began to operate on the basis of the estate.
-At the end of the XX century, the building was renovated under the guidance of the International Centre of the Roerichs and re-equipped to house the Roerich Museum, which since 2016 has been a branch of the Museum of Oriental Art.
-In 2019, the estate was transferred to the use of the Pushkin State Museum of Fine Arts.
+At the end of the 20th century, the building was renovated under the leadership of the International Centre of the Roerichs and re-equipped to house the Roerich Museum, which since 2016 has been a branch of the Museum of Oriental Art.
+In 2019, the estate was transferred to the Pushkin State Museum of Fine Arts.

 Wikipedia: Усадьба Лопухиных (RU)